Mandy Moore Is Engaged to Her Boyfriend of Two Years

 Journalist Marc Malkin revealed the news on his Facebook page on Tuesday, stating that Goldsmith popped the question on Monday night at home.
 According to Malkin’s source, Moore’s new engagement ring is “understated” and “very Mandy.”

-On Wednesday, People confirmed Malkin's claims, reporting that Moore broke the news to her This Is Us costars Chris Sullivan and Jon Huertas via their group chat.
+On Wednesday, the news was confirmed by her This Is Us costars Chris Sullivan and Jon Huertas, who told ET that Moore broke the news via their group chat.
 “She just sent out an alert over our family text chain, so I can’t wait to hear about it,” Sullivan said, adding: “She just sent a photo and just wanted us all to know that this just happened, and so then we went on a response spree for about a day and a half.”

 Huertas chimed in: “Taylor is an amazing guy.
 I love him so much.
 I love Mandy so much.
 I’m really happy that they’re going to be joining the club!”